Most upright vacuums have the same design with the motor located somewhere inside the body, usually below the bin.

 After emptying the dirt cup the next step is to open the top part by pushing a lever to access the two foam filters.

 These two filters are washable but before placing them back inside make sure it is dry.

-The third filter is located at the exhaust vent of the motor.
-It isn’t particularly thick (it is made from felt) so it will not filter out allergens so allergy sufferers may want to opt for an upright with HEPA filtration.
+It isn’t particularly thick (it is made from felt) so it will not filter out allergens so allergy sufferers may want to opt for an upright with HEPA filtration or a bagged vacuum.